 At Talk Mediation, we are confident that our process is far healthier for both the parties of the divorce and their children.
 Through mediation, Children will, ideally, not see their parents as enemies, but continuing on as partners, well after the divorce is final, dampening the blow of the break up.
-Why is Talk Mediation so much smarter than litigation when it comes to children?
+Why is Talk Mediation so much smarter than litigation when it comes to the impact of divorce on children?

 Parents are Collaborative, not Combative.

 At Talk Mediation, our Attorney Mediators help the parties to approach their divorce, especially in regards to the children, as a team.
 The parents work together to figure out how they can co-parent their children cooperatively, leaving the children feeling protected and safe, knowing that both parents will not only be their for them, but for one another during the children’s upbringings.

 In traditional, adversarial divorce, lawyers encourage parents not to communicate.
 By the time the divorce is settled, the parties hold a great deal of resentment toward one another and this resentment is felt by the children.
 Children are often asked to pick sides in adversarial divorce and are asked difficult questions about their parents which produce feelings of sorrow and betrayal.

 The differences between litigation and mediation are vast and, when it comes to the impact of divorce on children, the right choice is obvious.

 At Talk Mediation, our Attorney-Mediators typically start with the most common interest to both parties; the children.
 When parties make their children the priority, they begin the mediation process working as a team.
 They learn how to communicate, how to plan, and how to work together to ensure a positive upbringing for their children.